Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Explicit perturbed Runge--Kutta methods for linear problems

 Hence we have the following problem for existence of a polynomial \eqref{dwtaylor1} with perturbed threshold factor at least $r$ and order at least $p$:

 Since \eqref{eqconstr} is a system of linear equations (in $\gamma$) then for any given value of $r$ \eqref{optprob3} represents a linear programming feasibility problem.
-Hence we can use bisection and an LP solver to find $\cRt_{s,p}$, as was done for similar problems in \cite{ketcheson2008,ketcheson2009a}.
-Table \ref{dwtable} gives computed values of $ \cRt_{s,p}$ for $s$ and $p$ up to ten.
+Hence we can use bisection and an LP solver to find the largest value of $r$ satisfying \eqref{optprob3}, as was done for similar problems in \cite{ketcheson2008,ketcheson2009a}.
+Table \ref{dwtable} gives the computed values of $\cRt_{s,p}$ for $s$ and $p$ up to ten.